 Home Chef vs. Green Chef: Price

 In general, to sign up, Home Chef has a minimum order of two recipes per week, two servings each.
-First-time customers will also get $30 off the first box order.
+First-time customers can also save up to 80% off their first box order.
 However, if you plan on making any protein swaps or upgrades such as switching to organic or antibiotic-free protein or swapping an Impossible Burger for regular meat, the price per meal can go up by several dollars.

 Green Chef often has promotional pricing that may even include free shipping.
-At the regular price, however, meals range from $10.49 to $11.99 for the Balanced Living Plan; they're slightly lower for the Plant-Powered Plan due to the absence of higher-cost animal proteins and slightly higher for the Keto + Paleo Plan.
+At the regular price, however, meals range from $11.99 to $13.49.
 Generally, the more meals ordered per week, the lower the cost is per meal.
-Shipping is always a flat rate of $8.99 per box unless Green Chef is running a promotion.
+Shipping is always a flat rate of $9.99 per box unless Green Chef is running a promotion.
 The minimum order for Green Chef is three recipes per week, two servings each.

 In summary, for those who do not plan on making any modifications or upgrades to proteins, Home Chef is a better deal.
 But if you value premium ingredients, such as organic or antibiotic-free, or plan on making more seafood options, Green Chef is a simpler, more cost-effective option since this pricing is already built-in and it often runs promotional discounts.